 My work concentrates on the intersection of modernist literature, visual art, and philosophy.
 I’m interested in understanding how formal experiments in verbal and visual representation come to both reflect and inform philosophical aesthetic discourse, especially in works that combine word and image and don’t fit comfortably into traditional distinctions between literary and visual art.
-To this end, I’m interested in how certain canonical authors sought to align their work with the visual arts (Joyce’s initial enthusiasm for Matisse’s notoriously bad illustrations of Ulysses, Woolf’s fascination for her sister Vanessa Bell’s painting); and also in how under-studied writers and artists, such as the painter Rockwell Kent and visual artist Lynd Ward, used the form of the book to experiment with pictorial narrativity.
-My dissertation, Sights of Modernism: Literature and Visual Narrative, 1910-1940, considers texts that seem uncomfortable with their medium—novels that label themselves portraits, wordless sequences of woodcut or other images that refer to themselves as novels—to understand how modes of pictorial representation came to inform literary practices like narrative voice, description, and stream of consciousness.
+To this end, I’m interested in how certain canonical authors sought to align their work with the visual arts (Joyce’s initial enthusiasm for Matisse’s notoriously bad illustrations of Ulysses, Woolf’s fascination with her sister Vanessa Bell’s painting); and also in how under-studied writers and artists, such as the painter Rockwell Kent and visual artist Lynd Ward, used the form of the book to experiment with pictorial narrativity.
+My dissertation, The Rhythm of the Visible World: Literary and Pictorial Narrative from Stein to Spiegelman, considers texts that seem uncomfortable with their medium—novels that label themselves portraits, wordless sequences of woodcut or other images that refer to themselves as novels—to understand how modes of pictorial representation came to inform literary practices like narrative voice, description, and stream of consciousness.
 Drawing on Wittgenstein’s writings on aspect perception, as well as on theoretical work in visual culture studies, I argue for an understanding of modernist fiction that is deeply uncomfortable with and yet revels in the absence of its own visuality.

 Ph.D. in English and American literature, Boston University, in progress

 M.A. in English and American literature, Boston University, 2013

 B.A., Marywood University

 “Is Comics Literature?”
 Review Essay.
 Forthcoming.
 Twentieth-Century Literature.